Faculty Leave Procedures

 To take a sabbatical leave uses up accrued sabbatical leave credits.
 Here is a table showing the number of sabbatical leave credits required, under UC Academic Personnel Policy, for ladder-rank faculty members (Assistant Profs, Associate Profs, Full Profs) for various lengths and percentages of sabbatical leaves.
-Lecturers SOE, please note that a type of leave similar to sabbatical is provided for in UC policy (APM 285-20), but the campus stipulates use of 1.5x the number of credits for it.
+Lecturers SOE and PSOE, please note that a type of leave equivalent to Sabbatical is provided for in UC policy for this teaching title.
 The leave is called Leave-in-lieu-of-sabbatical, and the rules for accrual of credits and their use for leaves of varying percentages, are identical to those for Sabbatical leaves in the Professorial series (since 2014).

 Anyone who wishes to take a sabbatical leave (or Leave-in-lieu-of-sabbatical) that would use fewer sabbatical leave credits than have been accrued may request deferral of unused credits.
 If the request is approved, the unused credits will remain available for use the next time a sabbatical leave (or Leave-in-lieu-of-sabbatical) is taken.

 Generally speaking, the minimum sabbatical leave in EECS is one semester at 67% salary.
 The 44% and 56% levels are only used if the faculty member has no more than 4 or 5 sabbatical leave credits accumulated.
 Note that, depending on whether/what other supplemental funding sources may be utilized to augment the sabbatical pay, the 44% level may require the individual to make arrangements for continuance of his/her UC benefits coverage (self-paid basis).

 In all cases, sabbatical leave is applied for, and applications are reviewed/approved by the Chair and the Dean based on Departmental academic staffing and other considerations.
 The application requires a Sabbatical Program Statement, which must accompany sabbatical leave paperwork.